Arkansas woman pleads guilty to killing former lawmaker

 Rebecca Lynn O’Donnell pleaded guilty to first-degree murder and abuse of a corpse in the death of former Arkansas state Sen. Linda Collins.
 Collins, who went by Collins-Smith in the Legislature, was found dead on June 4, 2019, outside her home in Pocahontas, about 130 miles (210 kilometers) northeast of Little Rock.

-O’Donnell also pleaded no contest to two counts of criminal solicitation in a separate case where she was charged with asking fellow inmates to kill Collins’ ex-husband and others while she was in jail.
+O’Donnell, 49, also pleaded no contest to two counts of criminal solicitation in a separate case where she was charged with asking fellow inmates to kill Collins’ ex-husband and others while she was in jail.

 She was sentenced to 50 years in prison under a deal with prosecutors.